Your Privacy Is Our Responsibility

-POLICY: It is the policy of Southern Montana Telecommunications to maintain privacy for all subscribers and to ensure that all SMT and regulatory agency guided standards are met.
-This includes the protections of Customer Proprietary Network Information (CPNI) as set forth in the FCC.
+Policy: It is the policy of Southern Montana Telecommunications to maintain privacy for all subscribers and to ensure that all SMT and regulatory agency guided standards are met.
+This includes the protection of Customer Proprietary Network Information (CPNI) as outlined in the FCC.

 PURPOSE: This policy is a public policy available to SMT administration and staff, SMT subscribers, and any vendors or third-party service providers to guide the process SMT uses to collect, use, and protect subscriber information.

 When a subscriber establishes an account for services, a variety of information is required to create a service relationship.
 Personal information such as name, address, telephone number, in addition to social security and driver’s license information may be required for billing and payment purposes.
-SMT may also collect information about service options or long distance selections.
+SMT may also collect information about service options or long-distance selections.
 If a subscriber rents the residence where service is requested, SMT may require landlord consent or information to install facilities or services.
-SMT may also collect protected information when subscribers’ ask for support, have questions about a bill, respond to survey’s or emails, engage in conversations, register for information, or participate in promotions or contests.
-In addition, SMT may combine subscribers’ personal information collected as a part of regular business operations with personal information obtained for marketing purposes (See subscriber’s right to limit or restrict uses of personal information in Policy Section II – CPNI Policy).
+SMT may also collect protected information when subscribers ask for support, have questions about a bill, respond to surveys or emails, engage in conversations, register for information, or participate in promotions or contests.
+Besides, SMT may combine subscribers’ personal information collected as a part of regular business operations with personal information obtained for marketing purposes (See subscriber’s right to limit or restrict uses of personal information in Policy Section II – CPNI Policy).

 A. Use of Personal Information – SMT is authorized to collect the personal information necessary to provide services.

-3. We may disclose information necessary to provide your services.
+3. We may disclose the information necessary to provide your services.

 The use of personal information includes, but is not limited to, the following examples:

-B. Information Collected During Use of Service – When subscribers use services, SMT transmits information in order to provide subscriber services.
-Originating and terminating call data, such as the times, long distance providers used, and duration of calls is stored for billing services.
+B. Information Collected During Use of Service – When subscribers use services, SMT transmits information to provide subscriber services.
+Originating and terminating call data, such as the times, long-distance providers used, and the duration of calls is stored for billing services.

 We may contract with third-party providers to provide specific services and features for subscriber services.
-If third-party providers use any personal information, they will collect, disclose, and protect personal information in accordance with the practices stated herein.
+If third-party providers use any personal information, they will collect, disclose, and protect personal information following the practices stated herein.

-- Special Offers & Updates – Subscribers may receive information from SMT via U.S. mail, e-mail, and other means in an effort to provide service related announcements and information on SMT services that may be of interest (See Do Not Call/Do Not Mail section below).
+2. Special Offers & Updates – Subscribers may receive information from SMT via U.S. mail, e-mail, and other means to provide service-related announcements and information on SMT services that may be of interest (See Do Not Call/Do Not Mail section below).

 C. Security – SMT follows industry-standard practices to protect subscribers’ personal information from unauthorized access.

-Information is corrected on a going-forward basis when personal information we have collected is inaccurate.
-It is not possible for SMT to correct information appearing in vendor directory lists until the next available publication of those directory lists.
+Information is corrected on a going-forward basis when the personal information we have collected is inaccurate.
+SMT can't correct information appearing in vendor directory lists until the next available publication of those directory lists.
 Further, SMT has no control over information appearing in the directory lists or directory assistance services of directory publishers or directory assistance providers not affiliated with SMT.

-E. Retention of Information – SMT maintains subscriber information in our regular business records while subscribers are active and for a period of time after.
-The time period information kept is based on typical business, legal or regulatory requirements.
+E. Retention of Information – SMT maintains subscriber information in our regular business records while subscribers are active and for some time after.
+The period information kept is based on typical business, legal or regulatory requirements.
 If there are no pending requests, orders, or court orders for access to this data, we may destroy the information after it is no longer necessary.

 SMT is committed to maintaining subscriber privacy.
 In addition to protecting personal information, SMT is obliged to give additional protections to certain information about which displays how subscribers use their services.
 This information is known as Customer Proprietary Network Information or CPNI.

 A. Definition of CPNI – CPNI is the information about the quantity, technical configuration, type, destination, location, and the amount of subscriber use.
-It is also information contained on a subscriber telephone bill concerning the services subscribers’ receive.
-That information when matched with a subscriber’s name, address, and telephone number is known as “Customer Proprietary Network Information”, or “CPNI”.
+It is also the information contained on a subscriber telephone bill concerning the services subscribers receive.
+That information, when matched with a subscriber’s name, address, and telephone number, is known as “Customer Proprietary Network Information” or “CPNI.”
 Examples of CPNI are:

 CPNI is not:

 B. Authentication Requirements – Following the FCC amendments to CPNI regulation on August 2, 2007, SMT will utilize new authentication methods to establish subscriber identity.
-Customers of SMT must be authenticated prior to releasing any CPNI in one of the following three methods:
+Customers of SMT must be authenticated before releasing any CPNI in one of the following three methods: